persteenolsen/pso-gatsby-blog-cms-two/src/posts/2022-12-21-asp-net-baerer-authentication-used-for-login-azure-gh-pages.md

   - azure-repos
   - ci-cd
   - c#
+  - rest-api
 ---

-ASP.NET Core 2.2 Web API with C# consuming from a Vue 3 client using JWT Authentication for Login
+ASP.NET Core 2.2 REST API with C# consuming from a Vue 3 client using JWT Authentication for Login

 The Vue 3 Client is hosted at GitHub Pages